thomsonreuters/wikidata_permid_linking/organizations/without_leis/README.md

 The remaining column (name) is for quality control.

-O and multi matches are output to std err so you can redirect the script output to a file if you wish
+O matches are output to std err so you can redirect the script output to a file if you wish